 prenatal services recommended by the WHO and embraced by the Ivoirian Government since 2007.

 Sometimes as many as 8 visits to 5 different locations.

 What’s more, barriers such as financial, logistical, and cultural obstacles could make receiving the entirety of the intervention incredibly challenging.
-“When we started, women had to go to many sources in order to get services, whether it’s the counseling, whether it’s the testing, whether it’s the laboratory analysis of their blood count,” explains Ahoua Koné, Director of Côte d’Ivoire Programs for Health Alliance International.
+“When we started, women had to go to many sources in order to get services, whether it’s the counseling, whether it’s the testing, whether it’s the laboratory analysis of their blood count,” explains Ahoua Koné, Former Director of Côte d’Ivoire Programs for Health Alliance International.